Cannes Film Festival 2019: The best celebrity red carpet fashion

 This month, Hollywood's brightest stars are descending upon the French Riviera for the annual Cannes Film Festival.
 Against the idyllic background of the sun-soaked Riviera, this is where some of the world's most high-profile directors premiere the films that they hope will excite critics and viewers alike -- and, if they're lucky, win awards.

 It's also where celebrities opulent gowns and priceless jewels to daily red carpet premieres.

+So far, we've seen Bella Hadid in sheer Dior, Priyanka Chopra in sequined Roberto Cavalli, Penelope Cruz in Chanel couture and Deepika Padukone in statement-making Dundas, among other incredible moments.
 Look through the gallery above for the best fashions from each day of the festival.